MoritzB90/PyRID/sphinx/Developers/Theory/methods.rst

 larger system without the need to simulate the dynamics of the molecules outside simulation box directly.
-Instead, molecules that are outside the simulation box are treated as ’virtual’ molecules that only become part of the simulation if they cross the simulation box border.
+Instead, molecules that are outside the simulation box are treated as ’virtual’ molecules that only become part of the simulation if they cross the simulation box boundary.
 In PyRID it is possible to have mesh compartments intersect with the simulation box boundary.
 Molecules then enter and exit the simulation across the intersection surface or the intersection line in the case of surface molecules.

-Each iteration of a simulation, the expected number of hits between a molecule type and simulation box borders are calculated.
-The number of hits depends on the outside concentration of the molecule, the diffusion coefficient and the border surface area.
+Each iteration of a simulation, the expected number of hits between a molecule type and simulation box boundaries are calculated.
+The number of hits depends on the outside concentration of the molecule, the diffusion coefficient and the boundary surface area.
 The average number of volume molecules that hit a boundary of area :math:`A` from one side within a time step :math:`\Delta t` can be calculated from the molecule concentration :math:`C` and the average distance a diffusing molecule